-Mathews, who was married to Oasis’ Noel Gallagher back in the Nineties (they have a 20-year-old daughter, Anais) and was once a music industry PR, now runs MegsMenopause.com and has written a new book on the topic, called The New Hot: Taking On The Menopause With Attitude And Style.
+The former music industry PR, once married to Oasis songwriter Noel Gallagher, now runs MegsMenopause.com and has written The New Hot: Taking On The Menopause With Attitude And Style.

 “I never thought I’d be doing this at 54, but I love it,” she declares.
 “I enjoy every minute – I feel it’s the first time I’ve had a purpose in life and it feels amazing.”